-"And now the plan of mercy could not be brought about, except an atonement should be made; therefore God himself atometh for the sins of the world, to bring about the plan of mercy, to appease the demands of justice, that God might be a perfect, just God, and a merciful God also."
-(Alma 19:97)
+"And now the plan of mercy could not be brought about, except an atonement should be made; therefore God himself atoneth for the sins of the world, to bring about the plan of mercy, to appease the demands of justice, that God might be a perfect, just God, and a merciful God also."
+(Alma 19:97).

-Moroni, the last prophet of the Nephite nation, writing of the experience of the Brother of Jared, who came with the people from Babel to the western continent, and to whom God revealed his purposes regardthis land, records!
+Moroni, the last prophet of the Nephite nation, writing of the experience of the Brother of Jared, who came with the people from

+Babel to the western continent, and to whom God revealed his purposes regarding this land, records:

-"And he hath sworn in his wrath unto the Brother of Jared, that whoso should possess this land of promise, from that time henceforth and forever; should serve him, the true and only God, or they should be swept off when the fullness of him wrath should come upon them, so Behold, this is a choice land, and whatsoever nation shall possess it, shall be free from bondage, and from captivity, and from all other nations under heaven, if they will but serve the God of the land, who is Jesus Christ wo hath been manifest by the things which we have written," (Eth, 1:30, 35
+"And he had sworn in his wrath unto the Brother of Jared, that whoso should possess this land of promise, from that time henceforth and forever, should serve him, the true and only God, or they should be swept off when the fullness of his wrath should come upon them.
+Behold, this is a choice land, and whatsoever nation shall possess it, shall be free from bondage, and from captivity, and from all other nations under heaven, if they will but serve the God of the land, who is Jesus Christ who hath been manifested by the things which we have written."
+(Ether 1:30, 35).